Cathalinaheart/AO3-Tone-Marks/README.md

 ## Supported Fandoms
 ##### Tone Marks
-MDZS, TGCF, SVSSS, Guardian, NiF, Word of Honor, King's Avatar.
+MDZS, TGCF, SVSSS, Guardian, NiF, Word of Honor, King's Avatar, JWQS.

 More are in progress.